DrRoad/ellisp.github.io/elections/elections.md

 Party vote is strongly (usually negatively) correlated between parties because parties are competing for the same voters.
 I get around this by modelling vote as a multivariate normal distribution on a logit scale.
 The mean and covariance matrix of the distribution on election day are estimated from a generalized additive model implemented in Simon Woods' `mgcv` R package.
 Simulations are done with `mvrnorm` from Bill Venables' and Brian Ripley's `MASS` R package.

-The simulations take into account not only the uncertainty in the forecast of the underlying party vote, but the randomness associated with individual observations, of which I count election day as one.
-This may seem surprising as the opinion polls are based on small samples (usually around 900 respondents) whereas the election result has no sampling error at all.
-But if we accept (as I do) that most of the randomness in the eventual result comes from *non-sampling* error it makes sense to treat election day as just yet another random observation - based on the underlying party vote tendency no doubt, but with a healthy dose of individual randomness itself.
-Let's put it another way - my gut feel is that most probabilistic models greatly under-estimate the uncertainty in translating from polls to election results (certainly this happened for nearly everyone apart from FiveThirtyEight in the 2016 US Presidential election), so it makes sense to err on the side of uncertainty.
+The simulations take into account not only the uncertainty in the forecast of the underlying party vote, but the randomness associated with individual election days.
+This is the individual level randomness from our statistical model, even after we have an uncertain estimate of the expected value of vote for each party.

 <img src='/img/gam-vote-predictions-density.svg' width='100%'>